BrianSigafoos/hugo_site/content/2020-01-12-testing-with_circle-ci.md

 date: 2020-01-12T06:09:51-08:00
 slug: parallel-tests-on-circle-ci
 title: Parallel tests on CircleCI
-summary: Speed up builds by running Rails tests in parallel and learn more about CircleCI 2.1 features
+summary: Speed up builds by running Rails tests in parallel and learn more about CircleCI 2.1 features.
 ---

 By running tests in parallel on